HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 ## `fpGetSwapchainImagesKHR`

 We will need to get the available images from the swapchain.
 In a later section of this chapter, we'll actually get them ready for use, but right now, let's focus on this part.
 We'll be using a function pointer we got earlier called `fpGetSwapchainImagesKHR`.
-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetSwapchainImagesKHR) and the definition is the same as:
+The definition is the same as `vkGetSwapchainImagesKHR`.

+**Definition for `vkGetSwapchainImagesKHR`**:

 ```cpp
 VkResult vkGetSwapchainImagesKHR(